 A: You may be experiencing this issue if you are using Internet Explorer.
 AHIMA recommends using FireFox, or Google Chrome instead.
 If you must use Internet Explorer you’ll need to use it in compatibility mode.
-Please follow the steps below to set Internet Explorer to compatibility mode.
+Please follow the steps in the following video to set Internet Explorer to compatibility mode.

 A: You can report your CEUs by logging into the " CEU Center" then by selecting "Buy Now" next to the Coding Self-Review.

 A: AHIMA offers many opportunities to earn CEUs through meetings, audio and Web seminars, online education courses, and other activities that qualify for CEUs.
 Visit ahimastore.org for additional information on products available.

 A: Yes, provided they qualify as valid continuing education activities and are relevant to HIIM.
 See page 6 of the Recertification Guide for qualifying activities for details